By Koby Frances, PhD

 Their texts become more frequent.
-The relationship becomes more secure.
+The relationship feels more secure.
 The uncertainty begins to disappear.

 And suddenly the attraction fades.